appgurueu/Luon/Readme.md

 At heart, you can think of tables as key - value storages.

-Usually, tables have a "list part" (as I use to call it), consisting of all number keys from `1` to `n`, where there is no key inbetween (Lua indices are one-based).
+Usually, tables have a "list part" (as I use to call it), consisting of all number keys from `1` to `n`, where there is no key in between (Lua indices are one-based).
 This part can be traversed in order.

-The other part is something that is comparable to JS dictionaires: A key-value lookup with no specific order.
-The only difference to JS is that, while rarely used in development, also non-string table keys are allowed in this "dictionairy."
+The other part is something that is comparable to JS dictionaries: A key-value lookup with no specific order.
+The only difference to JS is that, while rarely used in development, also non-string table keys are allowed in this "dictionary."

 Just like JS objects, tables are surrounded by curly brackets (`{` and `}`).
-All entries - either key-value assignments or elements to be appended to the "list part" - are separated with commata (`,`), with a trailing one being allowed.
+All entries - either key-value assignments or elements to be appended to the "list part" - are separated with commas (`,`), with a trailing one being allowed.

 Key-value assignments are written as `[key]=value`, with a possible shorthand being `key=value` if `key` is a string consisting only out of alphanumeric characters or underscores and doesn't start with a number.